MiguelCastillo/Brackets-InspectEditor/README.md

-Bracket-Inspect.EL
+Bracket-InspectEditor
 ================

-Quick toggle to enable/disable the ability to inspect editor elements in Developer Tools
+Quick toggle to enable/disable the ability to inspect the Editor's DOM in Developer Tools.